thycotic/ss-docs/release-notes/ss-rn-7-x.md

 - Added scheduled reports o Administrators can now set up Report generation on specific schedules. o Reports can be emailed to a subscription list. o Reports can be set as "Health Checks" that will only be delivered if the conditions of the Report are met.
 - Added #STARTWEEK and #ENDWEEK as dynamic Report parameters.
-- Updated Active Directory Synchronization to make adding synchronization Groups in large Domains easier.
+- *pdated Active Directory Synchronization to make adding synchronization Groups in large Domains easier.
-- Added Event Subscription for support license expirations.
+- *dded Event Subscription for support license expirations.
 Admins can now be notified when support licenses need to be renewed.
 - Updated calendar and search controls throughout the application for formatting and consistency.
 - Improved inactivity timeout o If a tab is closed but not the browser, inactivity timeout will now work. o If multiple tabs are open for Secret Server, being active on any tab will prevent inactivity timeout from occurring (Except for IE). o If inactivity timeout occurs, all open Secret Server tabs will be redirected to the logout page (Except for IE).
 Bug Fixes
 - Recorded IP Address in the Secret Audit record when a Dependency is updated.